 - 1.1 Neighbourhood Development Plans (NDPs) were introduced through the Localism Act 2011 to give local people a greater say in planning decisions that affect their area.
 NDPs are neighbourhood level planning policy documents with policies designed to reflect the needs and priorities of local communities. - 1.2 NDPs can identify where development should take place, set out local design principles so that buildings respond positively to local character, and protect important facilities, historic buildings, the natural environment and open spaces.
 They are an important part of our planning system because planning applications are determined in accordance with the development plan unless material considerations indicate otherwise.
 Made (adopted) NDPs are part of the local statutory development plan for their area. - 1.3 A Neighbourhood Development Plan (NDP) can cover a range of planning related issues or just have one, single policy.
 The Issues and Options consultation explored whether the various local planning issues identified by the Neighbourhood Plan Committee were supported by local residents and stakeholders.
 The consultation responses to the various policy options were used to inform the Draft Plan. - 1.4 It is important to remember that NDPs cannot be prepared in isolation.
-They have to be 'in general conformity' with strategic planning policies in this case, the strategic policies in the Barnsley Local Plan, adopted January 2019 and accompanying Policies Map which covers the period up to 20331. - 1.5 NDP Policies also have to 'have regard to' national planning policy, as set out in the National Planning Policy Framework (NPPF)2 which was updated on 20th July 2021, and other National Planning Practice Guidance, Ministerial Statements and Government advice. - 1.6 All the Neighbourhood Development Plan planning policies have to be underpinned by a clear and robust evidence base of local opinion and technical resources and, overall, the Plan has to meet a set of 'basic conditions' set out in national guidance. - 1.7 Preparing an NDP is a complex and lengthy process.
-The Plan has reached Submission stage and it will be published for 6 weeks consultation by Barnsley Council.
+They have to be 'in general conformity' with strategic planning policies in this case, the strategic policies in the Barnsley Local Plan, adopted January 2019 and accompanying Policies Map which covers the period up to 2033. - 1.5 NDP Policies also have to 'have regard to' national planning policy, as set out in the National Planning Policy Framework (NPPF) which was updated on 20th July 2021, and other National Planning Practice Guidance, Ministerial Statements and Government advice. - 1.6 All the Neighbourhood Development Plan planning policies have to be underpinned by a clear and robust evidence base of local opinion and technical resources and, overall, the Plan has to meet a set of 'basic conditions' set out in national guidance. - 1.7 Preparing an NDP is a complex and lengthy process, with several stages of public consultation.
+This process is set out in Figure 1.